 Collector Peter Jeffery bought the first version prototype of the "Friendly Emoji" T-shirt from ShimmyShim's table at the London Fashion Doll Festival.
-And later posted this picture of it in the Sindy Collectors Corner Facebook group.
+And later posted a picture of it (see below) in the Sindy Collectors Corner Facebook group.
 I like his perfect colour pairing with the yellow pink and black tartan.
 The miniature kebabs in the picture are so funny... they look ready for a huge party of hungry people.
 Or should I say a huge party of emojicons?

 This first version of this T-shirt was printed on a cotton mix jersey by a company which uses digital dye sublimation techniques.
 It is a print-on-demand service where you can upload a design, and receive a printed piece of fabric back, within a few days.

 I found the first batch of prints on the cotton mix to be lighter and less saturated than I had hoped for.
 So for the second round of prototypes, I went for a polyester lycra fabric.
 The fabric sample seemed brighter and less washed out.

 Here's the second version.
 I made the icons in the design larger, as well as changing the fabric.
 The new fabric is a heavy lycra 250gsm.
 It's pretty chunky for a doll's T-shirt.
 I'll give the 140gsm lycra a test as well, but it seems the 1:6 scale clothing makes the print on the lightweight fabric seem a little transparent.
 Perhaps it's because the 'grain' is larger in relation to the small size of the garment?
 It's counterintuitive as you'd imagine a lightweight fabric to come out feeling thicker on a small scale.
 Somehow the heavier fabric feels good at doll size.
 Not easy to sew though.